 My research interests include political communication, parties, behavior, European politics, comparative democratic institutions, and research methodology.
 I am currently writing a book about how parties’ organizations affect candidate strategies, representation, and electoral success.
 I am also working on several projects that examine the institutions that regulate party diversity, the normative implications of party organizations for representation, and how political information shapes consumer sentiment.
 The methods I employ include formal theory, experiments, statistics, and interviews.
 I received my Ph.D. from Columbia University in 2008, and spent the 2008-2009 academic year as a Postdoc in the Penn Program on Democracy, Citizenship, and Constitutionalism.
-Before moving to UCLA, I was an Assistant Professor of Political Science at Northwestern University.
 I currently run the “UCLA Political Party Organizations Lab,” in which undergraduate researchers and I collect and code constitutions and rules from political parties around the world.
 At UCLA, I teach courses on political communication, media and politics, and research methodology.

 Ph.D., Political Science, Columbia University